Manusitox360/SantaClausToysFactory/README.md

 ## 📡🌐 Christmas Toy Factory API

-This API allows you to manage toy entries and provides CRUD (Create, Read, Update, Delete) operations for these.
+This API allows you to manage Christmas gift entries and provides CRUD (Create, Read, Update, Delete) operations for them.

 ### Toy